CaffreyR/CaffreyR.github.io/_includes/about/en.md

 DOI: 10.1504/IJIMS.2022.10050483

+**Papers Acceptance**

+**What are You Posing: A gesture description dataset based on coarse-grained semantics** —— ICNLP

+（Co-first author 、multimodal）

 **Papers under review**

-1. Paper for ICNLP（Co-first author 、multimodal）
-2. Paper for WWW (Deepfake detection)
+1. Paper for WWW (Deepfake detection)
-3. Paper for AAAI (RGBD semantic segmentation)
+2. Paper for AAAI (RGBD semantic segmentation)
-4. Paper about garbage classification task
+3. Paper about garbage classification task

 **Project: Intelligent Dance Evaluation and Teaching Mode based on Pose Estimation**